pingswept/me30-website/content/logistics/syllabus.md

 ### Electronics kits

-We will buy you a bunch of stuff, and then you will give us $30.
-Need more details here.
+We will buy you a bunch of stuff, and then you will give us $TBD.
+Need more details here, likely about how to pay as a course materials fee, and about how the department is covering some cost due to COVID circumstances.
 Let's link to a list of the kit contents on a different page, but list the total cost here.

 ### Printed circuit board fabrication